Jstith/MarCANex/Garbage-CAN/ReadMe.md

 pip install -r requirements.txt
 ```

-Set the necessary flask environment variables and run flask to get Garbage-Can running on localhost:5000.
+Set the necessary flask environment variables and run flask to get Garbage-Can running on all interfaces on port 5000.
+If you want to only expose the webapp locally or to a certain interface, use `--host=127.0.0.1`.

 ```
 export FLASK_APP=.
-flask run
+flask run --host=0.0.0.0
 ```

 ## Current Features